beerose/blog/content/posts/stripe-with-blitz/post.md

 - Whether a user has a subscription created with Stripe,
 - If yes, what's the current billing period,
-- If yes, what is the status of the subscription — is it active, was it cancelled, etc.?
+- If yes, what is the status of the subscription — is it active, was it canceled, etc.?
-- What is the corresponding Stripe's subscription id.
+- What is the corresponding Stripe subscription's id.

-I'll store them in a `Subscriptions` table looking somehow in the following way:
+I plan to store this information in a `Subscriptions` table looking somehow like this:

 <iframe width="100%" height="500px" style="box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); border-radius:15px;" allowtransparency="true" allowfullscreen="true" scrolling="no" title="Embedded DrawSQL IFrame" frameborder="0" src="https://drawsql.app/aleksandra-sikora/diagrams/commont-partial-schema-1/embed"></iframe>